Federal judge rules that Texas intentionally discriminated against minority voters

 A federal judge Monday ruled that the state of Texas intentionally discriminated against African American and Hispanic voters when it enacted a draconian voter ID law in 2011.
 The ruling could pave the way for courts to require Texas to get approval from federal authorities before making future changes to its voting laws.

 This is the second time Judge Nelva Gonzales Ramos has found that state lawmakers purposefully engaged in illegal discrimination when it adopted the photo ID requirement in 2011.
 In 2014, Ramos found that the law had a discriminatory effect and intent.
-A finding of discriminatory effect is sufficient to force a voting law to be change, but a discriminatory impact finding can open a state up to more significant punishments.
+A finding of discriminatory effect is sufficient to force a voting law to be change, but a discriminatory intent finding can open a state up to more significant punishments.
 The Fifth Circuit Court of Appeals upheld Ramos' finding of discriminatory effect but asked her to reconsider the question of intent.
 Her ruling on Monday reaffirmed her previous decision.

 Critics of the photo ID law pointed to the fact that Texas lawmakers allowed voters to use concealed gun permits, which are more likely to be held by white voters.
 But the law disallowed identification cards issued to state employees and public university students, which are more likely to be used by minorities.
 In her opinion, Ramos pointed out that Republican lawmakers refused to include more forms of acceptable ID, reduce the cost of acquiring an ID, adopt a more lenient policy toward expired documents, or approve voter education about the new requirements. "[T]hese efforts revealed a pattern of conduct unexplainable on nonracial grounds, to suppress minority voting," Ramos wrote in her opinion.